LordCartel007/insidesuccess-voteapp/README.md

 all users cannot vote since they are sharing the same ip .

+Use npm run dev to start the web app on local host .

 Hosted Link
 Frontend : https://insidesuccess-voteapp.vercel.app/
 Backend : https://insidesuccess-voteapp-backend.onrender.com/

 Progress